How to Start Your Own LLC in Kentucky - Complete Guide

 Fax: (502) 564-5687

-This document helps clarify ownership percentages, management authority, voting rights, profit and loss distribution, and procedures for resolving disputes or making changes to the business.
-It also strengthens your limited liability protection by demonstrating that the LLC operates as a separate legal entity.
+This document assists in clarifying the percentage of ownership, the management authority, voting rights, division of profits and losses, and disputes and changes in the business process.
+It also enhances the protection of your limited liability in that, it shows that the LLC is a separate legal entity.

-An Employer Identification Number (EIN) is issued by the IRS and is used to identify your LLC for tax purposes.
-An EIN is required if your LLC has more than one member, hires employees, or opens a business bank account.
+The IRS issues an Employer Identification Number (EIN) that is used to identify your LLC to the IRS.
+You need an EIN when your LLC will have over one member, when you hire employees or open a business bank account.

-Certain professions and industries require special state or federal licenses, and local governments may impose zoning, signage, health, or safety requirements.
-Kentucky's One Stop Business Portal helps business owners identify which licenses and permits apply to their situation.
+There are professional and industrial licenses that require special state or federal licenses and local governments could have zoning, signage, health or safety requirements.
+One Stop Business Portal in Kentucky assists the business owners in determining the licenses and permits which are applicable to their case.

 8. Determine Your Tax Status